xiezhenye/mysql-plugin-disable-myisam/README.md

     make
     make install

-CAUTION: mysql plugins MUST be build using the same version of the source code and the same build arguments.
-If mysqld is build as a debug version without cmake parameter -DBUILD_CONFIG, the parameter must not be added when compiling plugins.
+CAUTION: mysql plugins MUST be built using the same version of the source code and the same build arguments.
+If mysqld is built as a debug version without cmake parameter -DBUILD_CONFIG, the parameter must not be added when compiling plugins.

 then, load the plugin into mysql